Vers-AI/versusai-sc2-bot-template/README.md

 ##### Python

 This tutorial recommends you use Python version 3.7.X because that's what most bot authoring tools use.
 However, Python 3.8 should also work with this tutorial.
+You can find the Python download page [here](https://www.python.org/downloads/)

 ##### Git